boundary/boundary-plugin-nginx/README.md

-# Boundary Nginx Free Plugin
+# TrueSight Pulse Nginx Free Plugin

 A Boundary plugin that collects metrics from an Nginx Free instance.
 This plugin is not intended for the Nginx Plus edition as other metrics are relevant and available there.